celwell20/ROB-530-Term-Project/README.md

 After installing the above Python libraries, simply download the contents of the repository and run ```main.py```.

 ## Introduction
 Pose estimation is an important task in computer vision and robotics.
 It involves determining the position and orientation of an object in a 3D space.
-One common method for pose estimation is using a monocular camera and a convolutional neural network (CNN).
-The one we use in this project is [produced by Dr. Maani Ghaffari's research lab](https://ieeexplore-ieee-org.proxy.lib.umich.edu/document/9672748) [1].
-However, CNNs can have difficulty accurately estimating poses in certain situations, such as when objects are occluded or the camera is moving rapidly.
-To address these issues, we propose the use of a particle filter to improve the accuracy of the CNN pose estimates.
+One common method for pose estimation involves using a monocular camera and a convolutional neural network (CNN).
+The one selected for this project is [produced by Dr. Maani Ghaffari's research lab](https://ieeexplore-ieee-org.proxy.lib.umich.edu/document/9672748) [1].
+To further improve this pose estimate, we propose introducing a particle filter which will propagate a uniform distribution of SE(3) particles through the same motion model used by the CNN, whilst updating their weights based on the CNN-based estimation.

 ## CNN
-The CNN used in this project is a standard architecture for pose estimation.
+The CNN used as a starting point for this project presents a standard architecture for pose estimation.
 It takes an input image and produces a homogeneous transformation matrix representing the position and orientation of the object in 3D space.
-We train the CNN on a dataset of synthetic images with known ground truth poses.
+For this project, we assume these pose estimates are stored, alongside the ground truth data, in .npy lists of 4x4 arrays saved in the "data" subfolder.

 ## Particle Filter
-The particle filter is a Bayesian filtering technique that is commonly used for state estimation in robotics.
-In this project, we use an SE(3) particle filter to estimate the pose of the object.
-The particle filter uses a set of particles to represent the distribution of the object's pose.
-The particles are updated based on the CNN pose estimate, which receives images from the monocular camera.
+Particle filters are a Bayesian filtering technique that is commonly used for state estimation in robotics.
+In this project, the particle filter uses a set of SE(3) poses as particles to represent the distribution of the object's pose.
+The motion model is the same constant-velocity motion model employed in [1], whilst the measurment model is represented by the CNN-based localization algoirthm.

 __Particle Filter Diagram:__

 ![alt text](/pictures/pf_diagram.PNG)

 ## Results
-We evaluate the performance of the SE(3) particle filter on a dataset of real-world images.
-We compare the accuracy of the particle filter to the accuracy of the CNN alone.
-Our results show that the particle filter significantly improves the accuracy of the pose estimates, particularly in situations where the CNN struggles.
+We evaluate the performance of the SE(3) particle filter on a single dataset of real-world images.
+We compare the accuracy of the particle filter to the accuracy of the CNN-based estimates.

 __Errors:__